ADLenehan/Inroad/index.md

 There's a lot of great information out there on user research, but we think the article [The Product Manager Superpower: User Science](https://medium.com/@tworetzky/the-product-manager-superpower-user-science-7296134ae5a4) does a nice job of laying out what different customer touch points might look like, and how you get user-centric information back into your company.

+One important note that you may get, in a B2B company in particular, is distinguishing between users and buyers.
+As a Product Manager your job is not to build for buyers.
+[This article](https://hbr.org/2018/02/the-most-successful-brands-focus-on-users-not-buyers) in HBR explains why.

 <h3>Customer Segmentation</h3>
 [Paul Graham](https://twitter.com/paulg) once said "“It’s better to have 100 people that love you than a million people that just sort of like you.
 Find 100 people that love you.”
 As a Product Manager, it's not your job to make every possible customer happy.
 It is your job, however, to have a deep understanding of the customers that you are targeting with your product.